junxit/us-congress-bills-116/bill.md

 In this Act:

-- **(1)** *Covert foreign state influence campaigns* The term “covert foreign state influence campaigns” means the coordinated and covert application of state diplomatic, informational, military, economic, business, corruption, educational, or other capability by foreign state actors to the United States to affect elections in the United States.
+- **(1)** *Covert foreign state influence campaigns* The term “covert foreign state influence campaigns” means the coordinated and covert application of state diplomatic, informational, military, economic, business, corruption, educational, or other capability that was carried out by a foreign state actor to the United States to affect elections in the United States.
 - **(2)** *Domestic terrorism* The term “domestic terrorism” has the meaning given such term in section 2331 of title 18, United States Code.
 - **(3)** *International terrorism* The term “international terrorism” has the meaning given such term in section 2331 of title 18, United States Code.
 - **(4)** *Online platform*
   - **(A)** *In general* The term “online platform” means internet-based information services consisting of the storage and processing of information by and at the request of a content provider and the dissemination of such content to third parties.
   - **(B)** *Exclusions* Such term does not include the following:
-    - **(i)** Platforms that offer journalistic or editorial content (not including editorial decisions by online platforms to rank and organize third party content).
+    - **(i)** Platforms the primary purpose of which is to produce journalistic or editorial content (not including editorial decisions by online platforms to rank and organize third party content).
-    - **(ii)** Applications and functionalities that enable private communications, such as email, direct messages, and encrypted communication services.
+    - **(ii)** Applications and functionalities that enable private communications, such as email, direct messages, and end-to-end encrypted communication services.
     - **(iii)** Online service providers at layers of the internet infrastructure other than the application layer, and cloud IT infrastructure service providers.
 - **(5)** *Personally identifiable information* The term “personally identifiable information” means any information about an individual elicited, collected, stored, or maintained by an agency or owner or operator of an online platform, including the following:
-  - **(A)** Any information that can be used to distinguish or trace the identity of an individual, such as a name, a social security number, a date and place of birth, a mother’s maiden name, or biometric records.
+  - **(A)** Any information that can be used to distinguish or trace the identity of an individual, such as a name, a social security number, a date and place of birth, a mother’s maiden name, phone number or biometric records.
   - **(B)** Any other information that is linked or linkable to an individual, such as medical, educational, financial, or employment information.
-- **(6)** *Targeted violence* The term “targeted violence” means any incident of violence in which an attacker selects a particular target prior to the incident of violence so as to suggest an intent to inflict mass injury or death and may be an act of domestic terrorism or international terrorism, or an attack that otherwise lacks a clearly discernible political or ideological motivation, such as the June 12, 2016, nightclub mass shooting in Orlando, Florida, the October 1, 2017, attack on concert-goers at a music festival in Las Vegas, Nevada, and the August 3, 2019, mass shooting at a store in El Paso, Texas.
+- **(6)** *Targeted violence* The term “targeted violence” means an incident of violence in which an attacker selected a particular target in order to inflict mass injury or death as part of an act of domestic terrorism or international terrorism or with no discernable political or ideological motivation beyond mass injury or death.
+Acts of targeted violence include the August 5, 2012, mass shooting at a Sikh temple in Oak Creek, Wisconsin, the June 12, 2016, nightclub mass shooting in Orlando, Florida, the October 1, 2017, attack on concert-goers at a music festival in Las Vegas, Nevada, the October 27, 2018, attack at a synagogue in Pittsburgh, Pennsylvania, and the August 3, 2019, mass shooting at a store in El Paso, Texas.